Peter-32/sudoku-solver/README.md

 This is a 9 by 9 matrix representing the sudoku puzzle.
 All zeroes are unknown spaces, and numbers 1 to 9 are known spaces.

 How it works isn't properly documented or refactored.
-The solution can be done in under 100 lines of code, but this implementation uses about 600 lines, because it uses multiple methods of deducing squares.
+The solution can be done in under 100 lines of code, but this implementation uses about 600 lines, because it uses multiple methods of deducing answers.